aizu-wakamatsu/aizu-wakamatsu/README.md

 Don't worry, there are another merits to enrol in ICTG course.

-- Some courses are held in different quarter from Japanese class so you can make study plan flexibly.
+- Some courses are held in different quarter from Japanese class so you can make course taking plan flexibly.

 - Some classes are held with small number of students so some of you feel more confortable than Japanese classes.